The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Number and Location of Critical Points

 By results from \cite{montufar2017geometry} a POMDP has optimal memoryless stochastic policies with $|\operatorname{supp}\pi(\cdot|o)| \leq l_o$, where $l_o = \lvert\operatorname{supp}\beta(o|\cdot)\rvert\ge1$.
 Hence, we may restrict attention to optimization over $\mathcal{N}^{\mu,\beta}_\gamma$ with $k=\sum_{o\in\mathcal{O}}k_o$ active inequalities (zeros in the policy), where $k_o= \max\{|\mathcal{A}|-l_o,0\}$.
 Over these faces of the feasible set, the algebraic degree of the reward maximization problem is upper bounded by $\prod_{o\in\mathcal O} d_o^{k_o}\sum_{i_1+\cdots +i_o=|\mathcal{S}|(|\mathcal{A}|-1) -k}\prod_{o\in\mathcal O} (d_o-1)^{i_o}$ due to Theorem~\ref{cor:upperboundcriticalpoints}.

-In particular, setting $I\coloneqq\emptyset$ shows that there are no critical points in the interior of the policy polytope $\Delta_\mathcal A^\mathcal O$.
+{In the special case of MDPs the bound shows that for MDPs only deterministic policies can be critical points of the reward function (see Corollary~\ref{rem:criticalPointsMDPs}).} Setting $I\coloneqq\emptyset$ shows that there are no critical points in the interior of the policy polytope $\Delta_\mathcal A^\mathcal O$.
 This requires the assumption that $\beta$ is invertible (see Appendix~\ref{app:examples:multiplecriticalpoints}).
-When $\beta$ is not invertible, we can still obtain a bound by using the rational degree of the reward function in Theorem~\ref{theo:DegPOMDPs}.
-This bound does not exploit the additional algebraic structure of the problem, and can be refined by considering the polar degrees of determinantal varieties.
-Using this additional structure, we obtain the following tighter upper bound for a blind controller with two actions (see Appendix~\ref{app:subsec:blind}). \begin{restatable}[Number of critical points in a blind controller]{prop}{propblind} Let $(\mathcal S, \mathcal O, \mathcal A, \alpha, \beta, r)$ be a POMDP describing a blind controller with two actions, i.e., $\mathcal O = \{o\}$ and $\mathcal A = \{a_1, a_2\}$ and let $r, \alpha$ and $\mu$ be generic and let $\gamma\in(0, 1)$.
+The bound in Theorem~\ref{cor:upperboundcriticalpoints} neglects the specific algebraic structure of the problem, and can be refined by considering polar degrees of determinantal varieties.
+This yields the following tighter upper bound for a blind controller with two actions (see Appendix~\ref{app:subsec:blind}). \begin{restatable}[Number of critical points in a blind controller]{prop}{propblind} Let $(\mathcal S, \mathcal O, \mathcal A, \alpha, \beta, r)$ be a POMDP describing a blind controller with two actions, i.e., $\mathcal O = \{o\}$ and $\mathcal A = \{a_1, a_2\}$ and let $r, \alpha$ and $\mu$ be generic and let $\gamma\in(0, 1)$.
 Then the reward function $R^\mu_\gamma$ has at most $\lvert \mathcal S\rvert$ critical points in the interior $\operatorname{int}(\Delta_\mathcal A^\mathcal O) \cong (0, 1)$ of the policy polytope and hence at most $\lvert \mathcal S\rvert+2$ critical points. \end{restatable} In Appendix~\ref{app:examples:multiplecriticalpoints} we provide examples of blind controllers which have several critical points in the interior $(0, 1)\cong\operatorname{int}(\Delta_\mathcal A^\mathcal O)$ and strict maxima at the two endpoints of the interval $[0, 1]\cong\Delta_\mathcal A^\mathcal O$ respectively.
 Such points are called smooth and non-smooth critical points respectively.